Kennedy-Lab-UW/Duplex-Sequencing/README.md

 Several steps are based on prior work by Joe Hiatt
 (1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195

-1. Glossery
+1. Glossary
     -Single Stranded Consensus Sequence (SSCS):
         A construct created by comparing multiple reads and deciding ambiguities by simple majority.
 SSCSs are created by *ConsensusMaker.py*.
-Quality scores attached to SSCSs are meaningless. although the cigar strings still have meaning.
+Quality scores attached to SSCSs are meaningless, although the cigar strings still have meaning.
     -Duplex Consensus Sequence (DCS):
         A construct created by comparing two SSCSs.
-Quality scores and cigar strings attached to DCS sequences are meaningless, though cigar strings regain meaning after reallignment.
+Quality scores and cigar strings attached to DCS sequences are meaningless, though cigar strings regain meaning after realignment.

     -Duplex tag:
         A random sequence of nucleotides that enables the identification of sequences resulting from the same starting molecule.